bxkftechteam/geomesa-sql/README.md

 when accessing GeoMesa Cassandra:

 ```
-geomesa-sql -c geomesa -p "cassandra.contact.point=localhost:9042;cassandra.keyspace=geomesa"
+geomesa-sqlline -c geomesa -p "cassandra.contact.point=localhost:9042;cassandra.keyspace=geomesa"
 ```

-`geomesa-sql` will bring you an interactive shell to run SQL queries.
+`geomesa-sqlline` will bring you an interactive shell to run SQL queries.
 You can list tables in the catalog using `!table`:

 ```